-So you’re getting older, huh?
-So am I. Whether you’re in your teens, 20s, 30s, 40s or beyond, the reality is that we all are getting older.
+So, you’re getting older, huh?
+I am too.
+Whether you’re in your teens, 20s, 30s, 40s or beyond, the reality is that we all are getting older.
 I think the real question is: Are we getting old?

 Much like those four-letter words we were taught to avoid as kids, “old” is a three-letter word that is loaded with so many negative connotations that it puts some of those four-letter words to shame.